Shilpilibm/ATT_knowledge/Q_25/next_up.md

 ## What is AT&T Next Up?

-AT&T Next Up is AT&T’s phone upgrade program designed and geared towards early adopters looking for the flexibility to upgrade their phone sooner rather than later.
+AT&T Next Up is AT&T's phone upgrade program designed and geared towards early adopters looking for the flexibility to upgrade their phone sooner rather than later.
 For a $6 a month fee, you'll have the option to upgrade your phone early, after paying off 50% of your current device cost and turning it in for a new one.*

 ## How to enroll in AT&T Next Up